-For the year ended June 30, 2020, the combined financial statements include the accounts of UWGC (including its wholly owned subsidiary, United Way Properties, LLC), United Way of Geauga County, United Way of Medina County and The Cleveland Community Fund (collectively, the "Organization"), an organization affiliated through common management.
+For the year ended June 30, 2022, the combined financial statements include the accounts of UWGC (including its wholly owned subsidiary, United Way Properties, LLC), United Way of Geauga County, and The Cleveland Community Fund (collectively, the "Organization"), an organization affiliated through common management.
 Interorganizational transactions and accounts have been eliminated upon combination.
 Effective July 1, 2020, the partnership agreement with United Way of Medina County was terminated, resulting in a contribution of all remaining net assets back to Medina (see Note 2).